Park-Hyung-Joo/Park-Hyung-Joo.github.io/_posts/2024-07-30-sky130_enviroment.md

 ---
 ------------------------------------------

-**Note:** This tutorial requires sudo access.
+> This tutorial requires sudo access.
 If you are not the owner of the server or system, you should use a virtual machine or Docker.
+{: .prompt-info }

 **Notation Guides:**